GoogleCloudPlatform/pgadapter/README.md

 ## FAQ
 See [Frequently Asked Questions](docs/faq.md) for answers to frequently asked questions.

+## Performance
+See [Latency Comparisons](benchmarks/latency-comparison/README.md) for benchmark comparisons between using PostgreSQL drivers with PGAdapter and using native Cloud Spanner drivers and client libraries.

 ## Usage
 PGAdapter can be started both as a Docker container, a standalone process as well as an in-process server (the latter is only supported for Java applications).